kentucky-fried-kernel/kfs/docs/TESTING.md

 Note the difference to the standard `test` crate and the example above: the test returns a `Result<(), &'static str>` instead of just panicking on failure.

-This is because with the above example, which was kept simple to focus on the important stuff, the first failing test would stop the whole test suite from running: It would cause a panic and stop the process early.
+Attentive readers will have noticed that [our example from before](#creating-our-own-test-crate), which was kept simple to focus on more important stuff, would abort the whole test suite at the first failing test.
+This sucks!
+One of the most basic requirements for a tester is that if I have 200 tests, I want all of them to run, no matter how many of them fail.
 In order to solve this, the [`test_runner`](/src/tester.rs#L29-L44) only accepts functions that conform to the [`Testable` trait](/src/tester.rs#L9-L27).

 This allows the `test_runner` to run all tests and aggregate their results, no matter how many of them fail.

+_Sidenote: There is most likely a way to make the panic handler somehow recover to keep running the tests.
+I am riddled with skill issues, I may very much have missed it.
+If you read this and you know a better way, I would be infinitely grateful for your pointers!_

 ## End-to-end Tests

+Unit tests are convenient, however they have a critical flaw: all of them run in the same QEMU instance.
+This means that they are not suited for more complex tests that may interfere with the global state of the kernel, and therefore with other tests.

-By E2E tests, I mean a suite of 1 or more tests that runs in its own QEMU instance, i.e., that does not interact with other test suites.
+By **end-to-end** tests, I mean a suite of one or more tests that runs in its own QEMU instance, i.e., that does not interact with other test suites.
 It needs to define its own panic handler and kernel main in a Rust file in the `tests/` directory.

-In a lot of cases, you do not want all your tests to run in the same system, since you might be doing weird stuff to trigger panics (or other shenanigans), which can mess with other, unrelated tests.
-This is where the end-to-end tests come in: Each of them runs in its own QEMU instance.

 To create an end-to-end test, create a new file in the [`./tests`](/tests) directory.
 This file should include its own panic handler and `kernel_main` functions, as well as all global attributes.